The 2018 SBCS Careers Forum was held on 5th of December in The Octagon, QMUL, UK

 Alternatives to medicine in the UK, and a panel “Careers along the Drug Development Pathway”.

-Dr Jeffries Mvenge of the American University of Antigua College of Medicine led the former, whilst the panel, consisting of Sue Shaw-Hawkins, of the Wolfson Institute; Gavin O'Neill, hVIVO; Daniel Wood, Kilburn & Strode (patents) and Maria D'Amico, of the Blizard Institute – all impressed us.
+Dr Jeffries Mvenge of the American University of Antigua College of Medicine led the former, whilst the panel, consisting of Sue Shaw-Hawkins, of the Wolfson Institute; Gavin O'Neill, hVIVO; Daniel Wood, Kilburn & Strode (patents) and Maria D'Amico, of the Blizard Institute.

-Key comments from the panel: “make yourself stand out (from the crowd) – by building up your CV with job/work experience, job shadowing, research and find a niche; ask about short-term contracts, or even unpaid volunteering – sometimes there are over 300 applicants for certain positions, and often a good quarter have high quality degree classifications, so gaining an edge with a lot of additional experience is now highly desirable.
+Key comments from the panel: “make yourself stand out (from the crowd) – by building up your CV with job/work experience, job shadowing, research and find a niche; ask about short-term contracts, or even unpaid volunteering – sometimes there are over 300 applicants for certain positions, and often a good quarter have high quality degree classifications.
 “Training is the key – to enter and develop a career, even in the first few months”.
-For staying in academia/research, a PhD is almost always essentially, although an MSc can still bring success.

-It was from 2 - 7pm in The Octagon with a networking/drinks reception 5 - 7pm, led by The Alumni Office.
+From 2 to 7 pm in The Octagon with a networking/drinks reception 5 to 7pm, led by The Alumni Office.

 This year’s Forum talks were, once again, very well attended.
 The first set of talks consisted of parallel sessions; in the Octagon, Dr Maya Mendiratta, the Careers centre’s consultant specific to our School, SBCS, gave a vivid and succinct account, to a full audience, of the expected traits desirable in a strong Ph.D. candidate.
 Elsewhere, a session was held regarding “Routes into Teaching”, with speakers from Teach First, Ark Schools and the Royal Society of Chemistry.

 A second series of talks was based around (i) two SBCS alumni’s career progressions; one graduating from Molecular Biology in 1989 (medical marketing) and, more recently, Biomedical Sciences (medical information), followed by (ii) a presentation given by a representative of inVentiv Health Europe (clinical trials).
-From 4.30 pm a ‘panel’ provided for detailed insights into the careers of three alumni – Jade Lam of The Priory hospital and her NHS work; Dr Mark Klewpatinond, early to mid-career with ExxonMobil, and Dr Charles van Heyningen, a recently retired Clinical Pathologist.
+From 4.30 pm an alumni ‘panel’ provided detailed insights – Jade Lam of The Priory hospital; Dr Mark Klewpatinond, ExxonMobil, and Dr Charles van Heyningen, a recently retired Clinical Pathologist.

-The Inaugral SBCS Careers and Partnerships Forum was held on 13th November 2013
+The Inaugural SBCS Careers and Partnerships Forum was held on 13th November 2013 (shortened version)

 The Inaugural Careers & Partnerships Forum for SBCS was designed to develop opportunities for UG careers, and provide an opportunity for Postgraduate Researchers and Staff to develop stronger links with industry.
-It was very well attended with a packed lecture theatre from 4pm, involving a range of speakers from different areas.
+It was very well attended with a packed lecture theatre from 4pm.
 The keynote seminar was by Dr Nessa Carey (Pfizer), followed by Jessica Gaviria (Centre for Cancer Prevention) and Dr Davidson Ateh (Biomoti), all of which were particularly well received, with time for additional questions after each talk.
-Thereafter, a panel of four guests also kindly took questions from both the Chair (Dr Maya Mendiratta) and the open floor, for 30 minutes.
-From 6pm onwards our guests and all students had the opportunity to review current research from final year PhD candidates within the School (posters).
-Indeed, our external guests from industry included Consultants, CEO and Chairmen from, amongst others, Pfizer, the Centre for Cancer Prevention (Wolfson Institute), the Royal Society of Chemistry, QProjects, Biomoti, Marks & Clerk, Barclays, Pushtechnology and JEOL Ltd UK, all of whom enjoyed the opportunity to speak and discuss their experiences of their respective careers during the vibrant reception held afterwards.
+Thereafter, a panel of four guests also kindly took questions for 30 min.
+From 6 pm onwards our guests and all students had the opportunity to review current research from final year PhD candidates within the School (posters).
+Our external guests from industry included Consultants, CEO and Chairmen from, amongst others, Pfizer, the Centre for Cancer Prevention (Wolfson Institute), the Royal Society of Chemistry, QProjects, Biomoti, Marks & Clerk, Barclays, Pushtechnology and JEOL Ltd UK, all of whom enjoyed the opportunity to speak and discuss their experiences of their respective careers during the reception held afterwards.

 Queen Mary has an extensive and experienced Careers team, holding many events and providing a wide-range of advice.
 We maintain strong links with our alumni and destination employers.
 This forum was focused at growing into the ideal environment for creating networking opportunities and for keeping in touch.
 Let's get together and get ahead.